 "I couldn't reach the pedals," she remembers.
 "It was in gear and it was rolling, and all I had to do was steer and hope to God I steered it straight.

 "Forklifts, trucks, motorbikes – it didn't matter what it was, Dad would get me on it."

-The crossover between speed and cricket landed at Brett Lee, who Johnson idolised.
-Posters of the blond tearaway adorned her wall in Albury-Wodonga, where the family had moved for her father's work when Sammy-Jo was a toddler.
+The crossover between speed and cricket landed at Brett Lee, whom Johnson idolised.
+Posters of the blond tearaway adorned her bedroom walls in Albury-Wodonga, where the family had moved to from Lismore for her father's work when Sammy-Jo was a toddler.
 Memories of those days are of school holidays and watching DVDs with Rikky-Leigh and their mum, Teena.
 Of raking the yard for pocket money to splurge on fish and chips at the corner shop.
 The family lived in four homes and the girls attended three different schools across either side of the state divide, all of which for Sammy-Jo were merely access points to sport.
 Her trucker dad was always on the road, and as she was to learn intimately later, fighting his own private demons.
 So on the homefront, the girls forged a close bond.

 "We didn't do extravagant things," she says, "but we had enough to do us."